Selectable Types

 "sonnet": "claude-3-sonnet-20240229"

-}, default="haiku")
+}, name="model", default="haiku")

-# Multiple selection with complex values
+# Multiple selection with object mapping

 callbacks = hp.multi_select({